 Course emphasis is placed on the interrelationships among the language arts modalities.
 Reading and writing skills in the content areas are emphasized.
 The traditional and whole language arts will be explored to understand the philosophy behind their use in the classroom.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and micro-teaching are a part of this course.